shwejan005/TallyAI/README.md

 ---

 **Tally AI**

-**Tally AI** is a fun hobby project aimed at providing an AI-powered calculator, similar to Apple Intelligence’s calculator, but accessible to everyone—not just Apple users.
-The project was built using Next.js for the front-end, and is currently still under development.
+**Tally AI** is an innovative, AI-powered calculator designed to provide quick and accurate calculations.
+Inspired by Apple Intelligence’s calculator, the goal of this project is to make advanced calculation capabilities accessible to everyone—not just Apple users.
+Built using Next.js for the front-end, Tally AI is still under development and evolving.

-## Features
+### Features

-- **AI-powered calculations**: Get quick results with a click.
+- **AI-powered calculations**: Obtain instant results with minimal input.
-- **Canvas input**: Use a drawing interface to input mathematical expressions.
+- **Canvas input**: Draw mathematical expressions directly onto the canvas.
-- **Basic UI**: A simple, drag-and-drop interface for the expressions.
+- **Drag-and-drop UI**: Easily manipulate expressions with a simple interface.

-## Setup
+### Setup

-To run the project locally:
+To run the project locally, follow these steps:

-1. Clone the repository:
+1. **Clone the repository**:
    ```bash
    git clone https://github.com/yourusername/tally-ai.git
    cd tally-ai
    ```

-2. Install dependencies:
+2. **Install dependencies**:

    - For the **frontend** (Next.js):
      ```bash
      cd frontend